berberto/polymer_cylinder/README.md

-## Sampling random walks in confied geometries
+## Sampling random walks in confined geometries

 Scripts for simulations and data analysis for